 - Forecast with reasonable accuracy

 Many companies unintentionally scare off strong candidates by creating an unrealistic requirements list.
+Keep must-haves focused on performance indicators, then list nice-to-haves separately.

 - Selling experience in a similar market or to a similar buyer